pressgang-wp/pressgang/docs/controllers.md

 ```

 This setup allows the child theme to inherit and extend the logic defined in the parent theme controllers, promoting code reuse and maintainability.

+### Note on MVC Abstraction

+While these controllers are named and used similarly to traditional MVC Controllers, they function more closely to View Models.
+In classic MVC:

+- **Model:** Handles data and business logic.
+- **View:** Manages the display of information.
+- **Controller:** Acts as an intermediary, handling user input, updating the Model, and refreshing the View.

+In PressGang, the Controllers primarily prepare and manage context data for the View (Twig templates), aligning more with the View Model pattern.
+They focus on preparing data for the View without directly handling user input or business logic.